11 Best Cat Litter Boxes In 2023 – We Tried Them All

 • High humidity may weaken the cardboard materials

-#9 Best For Pine Cat Litter: Arm & Hammer Large Sifting Litter Pan
+#8 Best for Pine Cat Litter: Arm & Hammer Large Sifting Litter Pan

 Arm & Hammer Sifting Cat Litter Pan

-When you’re ready to clean out the box, you lift out the top pan, pour the litter through the sifter, toss out the waste, and rotate the boxes.
+When you’re ready to clean out the box, you lift the top pan to sift the litter, toss out the waste, and place the sifter in the second solid pan.
 The process is simpler and quicker than the standard scoop-and-toss technique.
 It’s a functional halfway point between an automatic box and a traditional litter pan.

 What We Liked: